If you have academic concerns or issues you can contact us for advice and assistance.

 During your time as a student the University will make decisions on your progress and performance in examinations and coursework and on your eligibility for the award of the qualification for which you are studying.

 If you think that such a decision is wrong or is based on incorrect or partial information then you may have the right to appeal against the decision.
-If you are a University of Greenwich student you can access the Academic Appeal regulations and form here and if you are a University of Kent student you can access your regulations and form here.
+If you are a University of Greenwich student you can access the Academic Appeal regulations and form here and if you are a University of Kent student you can access your regulations here and the form here.

 Both Universities will require you to: